chaudharybilal/unskinable/README.md

 Without using any interactivity(filtering) it is clear from the visualization that most on-boarded were from age of 18 to 40, almost 2/3 of them were Male.
 More-over, most of the people who died were seated on 3rd class seats, were traveling alone, and embarked the ship from Southhampton.
 Now the users can filter on Age groups(first: histogram chart) and Gender (second: pie chart) to further drill down to this information.

 ### Design -
 This application contains 5 charts, 2 of them can filter the data & remaining 3 of them are filterable.
 User can select one filter at a time.
+Data is placed in the data folder, but due to browser security issue, i've hosted the file at "http://localhost:8000/titanic-data.csv" and used this location in my code.

 ###### After getting some of the feedback, (some in soft form) I've made few changes and they are